hiroaki/maps.gpx/README.md

 hook name             | description
 ----------------------|------------
-onCreateLatlngbounds  | Apply hooks when `GPXCasualViewer.LatLngBounds` is created.
-The callback will accept created object onCreateMarker        | Apply hooks when `GPXCasualViewer.Marker` is created.
-The callback will accept created object onCreatePolyline      | Apply hooks when `GPXCasualViewer.Polyline` is created.
+onCreateLatlngbounds  | Apply hooks when `MapsGPX.LatLngBounds` is created.
+The callback will accept created object onCreateMarker        | Apply hooks when `MapsGPX.Marker` is created.
+The callback will accept created object onCreatePolyline      | Apply hooks when `MapsGPX.Polyline` is created.
 The callback will accept created object onAddGPX              | Apply hooks when added GPX by `addGPX(key, src)`.
 The callback will accept the 1st argument *key* that will able to identify added GPX

 Also there are hook points made by some plug-ins.

 ---

-## GPXCasualViewer.InputHandler class
+## MapsGPX.InputHandler class

 For defined input handler by each media types.